If you travel China by train, you want to know what food options you may have on China’s train, then this post for China Train Food is for you.

 breakfast 5:30-8:00, Tea bar: 8:00-10:30; lunch: 10:30-13:00; tea bar: 13:00-16:00; dinner: 16:00-21:00; Relax bar: 21:00-5:30.

 Usually only Chinese food is available in the dining car.
 It has some common Chinese dishes, shown in a Chinese menu.
 So, if you are a foreigner, it is better to know some basic Chinese dish's names in order to order the food.

 This is shredded pork with green chilli (qing jiao chao rou).

 Mapo tofu, another very common Chinese dish.
 In fact, I would say these China train food is not that bad, well, at least they are better than some Chinese take away in the UK.

 Two dishes with two plain rice, price less than RMB100.
-The food tasted okish, at least they were freshly made, if you want to have a cooked meal, dining car is a good option.
+The food tasted good, and they were freshly made.
+If you want to have a cooked meal, dining car is a good option.
 Just be aware, very likely there is no English menu, neither stuff can speak English.